aosabook/500lines/dagoba/chapter.md

 Our engine up until this point has traded simplicity for performance, but one of the nice things about this strategy is that it leaves doors open for global optimizations that may have been unavailable if we had opted to locally optimize as we designed the system.

-Optimizing a program frequently increases complexity and reduces the elegance of the system, making it harder to reason about and maintain the system.
-Breaking abstraction barriers for performance reasons is one of the more painful ways this occurs, but even something seemingly innocuous like embedding performance-oriented code into a business logic function makes maintenance more difficult.
+Optimizing a program can often increase complexity and reduce the elegance of the system, making it harder to reason about and maintain the system.
+Breaking abstraction barriers for performance gains is one of the more egregious forms, but even something seemingly innocuous like embedding performance-oriented code into business logic makes maintenance more difficult.

 In light of that, this type of "orthogonal optimization" is particularly appealing.
 We can add optimizers in modules or even user code, instead of having them tightly coupled to the engine.
-We can test them in isolation, or in groups, and with the addition of generative testing we could even automate that process, ensuring the our available optimizers play nicely together.
+We can test them in isolation, or in groups, and with the addition of generative testing we could even automate that process, ensuring that our available optimizers play nicely together.

 We can also use this transformer system to add new functionality unrelated to optimization.
-Let's look at one of those now.
+Let's look at a case of that now.

 ## Aliases

-Making a query like `g.v('Thor').out().in()` is really compact, but is this Thor's siblings or his mates?
+Making a query like `g.v('Thor').out().in()` is quite compact, but is this Thor's siblings or his mates?
 Neither way is fully satisfying.
-It'd be nicer to really say what mean: either `g.v('Thor').parents().children()` or `g.v('Thor').children().parents()`.
+It'd be nicer to say what mean: either `g.v('Thor').parents().children()` or `g.v('Thor').children().parents()`.

 We can use query transformers to make aliases with just a couple extra helper functions: